Nic Kipke: In the legislature

 Kipke was sworn into the Maryland House of Delegates on January 10, 2007.
 He represented District 31 from 2007 to 2015 and again since 2023, and District 31B from 2015 to 2023.
-He has served as a member of the Health and Government Operations Committee during his entire tenure and is a member of the Maryland Freedom Caucus.
+He served as a member of the Health and Government Operations Committee during his entire tenure.

 In December 2008, following an unexpected drop in state revenues, Governor Martin O'Malley ordered a furlough for state employees.
 Kipke voluntarily participated in the state employee furlough later that month.
 The constitutionality of doing this was unclear, as the Constitution of Maryland prohibits the state government from furloughing state legislators.

 In May 2013, Kipke was elected Minority Leader, unseating Tony O'Donnell.
 He stepped down as minority leader in April 2021, saying that he would focus on upcoming elections in Anne Arundel County.
 Kipke chaired the exploratory committee for Anne Arundel County councilmember Jessica Haire's 2022 Anne Arundel County executive campaign, later endorsing her candidacy in June 2021.